cvicens/flutter-gramola/README.md

 Having said that and spent quality time with both Flutter and React Native it's difficult to rule out one of them, in fact I think both are really good multi-platform frameworks that can help you create applications in a modular fashion while having a common (mostly) code base.

-I hope these ideas will hopefully help you creating mobile apps that can keep the pase of innovation of your micro-services based back-end ;-)
+I hope these ideas will hopefully help you creating mobile apps that can keep the pace of innovation of your micro-services based back-end ;-)